NICMx/Jool/docs/en/usr-flags-global.md

 To enhance performance, you want to minimize fragmentation, which means you want to assign the largest possible value to this flag.
 You do not want to assign a value that is larger than your overall minimum IPv6 MTU however, as this may end up causing black holes as explained above.

 A more graphic explanation can be found [here](mtu.html).

-### `force-slow-path-46`

-- Type: Boolean
-- Default: false
-- Modes: Both (SIIT and Stateful NAT64)
-- Translation direction: IPv4 to IPv6
-- Status: **Deprecated**

-If Jool seems to be arbitrarily dropping incoming IPv4 packets, try enabling this flag. **This is NOT intended as a permanent solution.
-You WILL face a performance penalty.
-Please [report the problem](https://github.com/NICMx/Jool/issues).**

-Why does this exist?
-Because it serves as a quick patch, and also as a means to narrow down the problem, in case there's something wrong with the Fast Path.
-(Which is, unfortunately, unavoidably messy code.)

-This flag first appeared in Jool 4.1.0 and is not intended to exist for long.

 ### `address-dependent-filtering`